10 ways to get the best deal on your travel money

 If the thought of carrying large wads of cash abroad gives you the heebie-jeebies, consider travellers’ cheques.
 Travellers’ cheques can be replaced if they are lost or stolen and are more secure than cash.
 The most widely accepted around the world is American Express.
 Travellers’ cheques have limitations; only six currencies are available and they generally need to be cashed in for hard currency overseas.

 Another alternative to carrying bundles of cash around is a pre-paid card.
+This can give you a bit more peace of mind, as your travel money will be 'locked' at the exchange rate on the day you bought the card, and it won't fluctuate as you spend, like using debit or credit cards.
 You load the card with money before you leave the UK then use it as a substitute debit card.
-Like travellers’ cheques, they have some limitations and you need to read the small-print before you buy.
-Some have purchase costs or hidden charges, so be wary.
+Like travellers’ cheques, they have some limitations, including purchase costs or hidden charges, so be sure to read the small-print before you buy.

 10. Don’t believe the hype

 Travel money providers offer things like '0% commission', 'best rates on the high street' or 'guaranteed best rates'.
 These claims are often misleading and should not be taken at face value.
 For example, 0% commission sounds great but rates can be poorer as commission is hidden in their exchange rate margin.
-The best way to get a great exchange rate is to shop around, negotiate on price and know your currency.
+The best way to get a great exchange rate is to shop around, check out money converters for current rates and know your currency.
 Don’t be fooled by marketing spiel!

 Claire Connachan is an FX expert and has worked at one of the UK's largest independent foreign exchange companies.